 By making your coffee at home instead of grabbing a latte every day, you could easily save yourself over $1,000 per year.

 You can find a way to compromise your daily Starbucks habit without giving up good coffee, too.
 As a way to get myself to spend less money on coffee, I treated myself to a Nespresso.
 I get a daily latte for a fraction of the price of a latte from a coffee shop.
 Yes, there was an upfront cost with the Nespresso.
-But it’s already paid off.
+But it’s already paid off several times over.

 Sell Your Stuff

 There’s a quote I’ve seen a lot lately that says, “Look around.
 All that clutter used to be money.”
 I’m not sure who said it first, but it definitely speaks to me every time I see it.

 The good news is that even though you already spent the money on all that stuff, it’s not too late to make some of it back.

 Just last weekend, I sold a small appliance from my kitchen and a bag full of clothes and made over $100!

 The Facebook Marketplace or other sale apps can be a great place to sell items to other individuals.
 Whenever I list something for sale, I usually get a dozen or more responses.
 Local clothing resale shops will give you money for your gently used clothing.
 You can also go with an online service like ThredUp that will send you a bag to ship your clothes back and will give you money for the ones in good condition.

 Drink More Water